sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 ]
 ---

 **TL;DR:** I used the [K6](https://k6.io/) load testing framework to benchmark the Compute Engine [f1-micro](https://cloud.google.com/compute/docs/machine-types#n1_shared-core_machine_types) and [Caddy web server](https://caddyserver.com/v1/) hosting this site.
-With CloudFlare caching turned off, the server was able to serve an onslaught 800 virtual users continuously reloading the page (while maintaining a median request duration of `<400ms`), but started dropping requests when increasing the load further.
+With Cloudflare caching turned off, the server was able to serve an onslaught of 800 virtual users continuously reloading the page (while maintaining a median request duration of `<400ms`), but started dropping requests when increasing the load further.

 {{< img "images/this-is-fine.png" >}}